Your browser does not support the running script, you cannot get a perfect browsing

 Afterward, you can further explore the Folk Heritage Museum.
 The museum was established in 2001 through the initiative of Her Majesty Ashi Dorji Wangmo Wangchuck, the Queen Mother of Bhutan.
 It is housed in a three-storied, 19th-century traditional house, offering visitors a glimpse into the traditional Bhutanese lifestyle.
 The museum showcases artifacts from rural households, including a collection of typical household objects, tools, and equipment.

-The day concludes with a visit to the Thimphu Weekend Market, also known as the Centenary Farmers Market, the biggest and brightest in the country.
+The day concludes with a visit to the Thimphu Local Market, also known as the Centenary Farmers Market, the biggest and brightest in the country.
 As you wander through the aisles, you'll be surrounded by a kaleidoscope of colors, sounds, and smells that make the market come alive.
 You might find yourself drawn to the sections overflowing with fresh fruits and vegetables, or perhaps the aromatic spices and herbs will catch your attention.
 Don't miss the opportunity to taste some of the local cheese or the array of dried meats, a staple in the Bhutanese diet.
 Beyond food, explore the areas dedicated to traditional Bhutanese textiles and handicrafts.
 It's a chance to pick up souvenirs.
 If luck is on your side, you may even witness a thrilling game of archery in the Changlingmithang stadium.
 Note: The market typically operates on weekends, from Friday to Sunday evening.

 DiningDining: